mariascrs/mariascrs.github.io/service.md

 ## Teaching
-* Term 1, 2021 and 2022: Teaching assistant for <a href="https://www.ucl.ac.uk/module-catalogue/modules/introduction-to-cryptography/COMP0025" target="_blank">Introduction to Cryptography (COMP0025)</a> at UCL
+* Term 1, 2021 - 2023: Teaching assistant for <a href="https://www.ucl.ac.uk/module-catalogue/modules/introduction-to-cryptography/COMP0025" target="_blank">Introduction to Cryptography (COMP0025)</a> at UCL